dfelinto/blender-manual/rigging/armatures/visualization.rst

 they will still be visible in :guilabel:`Pose` mode, and vice-versa.
 Hidden bone in :guilabel:`Pose` mode are also invisible in :guilabel:`Object` mode.
-And in :guilabel:`Edit` mode, the bone to hide must be fully selected, not just his root or tip…
+And in :guilabel:`Edit` mode, the bone to hide must be fully selected, not just his root or tip...